 Often, prediabetes has no signs or symptoms.

-Classic red flags of type 2 diabetes to watch for include:
+Classic red flags that suggest you've moved from prediabetes to type 2 diabetes include:

 - Increased thirst